 - Add the onion and sweat for a few minutes

-- Add the cumin seeds and cook for a further 10 minutes, stirring occasionally
+- Scatter in the cumin seeds and cook for a further 10 minutes, stirring occasionally

 - Add the garlic, celery and carrots